Critical illness insurance: First critical illness product

+A senior member of the team at Crusader Life Assurance responsible for introducing this new innovative concept to the world was one of the marketing general managers, Manuel Sardinha, who was also the designer of the first automated life underwriting system, in 1972.
 Since 1983, the cover has been accepted into many insurance markets around the world.
 Other names of the insurance cover include: trauma insurance, serious illness insurance and living assurance.

 Conditions covered

 The schedule of insured illnesses varies between insurance companies.
 In 1983, four conditions were covered by the policy, i.e. heart attack, cancer, stroke and coronary artery by-pass surgery.

 Examples of other conditions that might be covered include: